Marion Kalmus

+Career

-She was the Kettle's Yard Fellow 1997-8 and a Fellow of Pembroke College, Cambridge.
+Kalmus was the Kettle's Yard Artist Fellow in Residence at Pembroke College 1997-1998.
 Kalmus returned to Cambridge in 2000 to stage her surround sound film Restoration Drama at the former Festival Theatre, Cambridge.

-Her permanent architectural intervention for Norman Foster’s National Botanic Garden of Wales opened in December 2001.
+The work was "a silent movie of a play performance, projected in a disused theatre with the sound of a ghostly audience responding aurally to the action on the 'stage'."

 In 2002 her work was shown at the Victoria and Albert Museum, London.
 She was nominated for the Jerwood Artist’s Platform 2004.

+Digital art

 Kalmus was an early adopter of digital technologies, making computer-controlled artworks in the early 1990s when such technologies in fine art were still very unusual.
-She produced, "Formal work of striking visual clarity" via "Painterly and cinematic narratives which belie the extraordinary technical expertise employed in their construction".
-Her reputation as an artist whose work, "deftly traverses both digital and traditional media," was cemented when she was nominated for both Digital Art and Fine Art Sculpture prizes within a year: The Imaginaria Digital Art prize at the Institute of Contemporary Arts 1999 and the Jerwood Sculpture Prize for 2001.
+She was nominated for both Digital Art and Fine Art Sculpture prizes within a year: The Imaginaria Digital Art prize at the Institute of Contemporary Arts 1999 and the Jerwood Sculpture Prize for 2001.
+Her work, Deserter, was a "computer-coordinated slide program" in which she is featured as a wandering romantic heroine roaming the sand dunes of Australia.
+The work incorporated thousands of still images presented in rapid fire onto the surfaces of two-way mirrors.

-She taught at Central Saint Martins and was a visiting lecturer at the Royal College of Art, the Slade School of Fine Art, University College London and the University of Nottingham.
-She was an active public speaker, speaking at the Architectural Association and Royal Institution and frequently appeared on TV and Radio.
-She was also active in advocacy and advice on arts policies and the provision of media facilities in art institutions and galleries.